Solar eclipse of December 22, 1889

-A total solar eclipse occurred on December 22, 1889.
+A total solar eclipse occurred at the Moon's descending node of orbit on Sunday, December 22, 1889, with a magnitude of 1.0449.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.

-It was visible from Cuba, to the coast of Brazil, and across southern Africa.
+Occurring about 12.5 hours before perigee (on December 23, 1889, at 1:30 UTC), the Moon's apparent diameter was larger.

+The path of totality was visible from parts of modern-day Trinidad and Tobago, northern French Guiana, Angola, the Democratic Republic of the Congo, Rwanda, Burundi, Tanzania, Kenya, and Somalia.
+A partial solar eclipse was also visible for parts of the eastern Caribbean, northern and central South America, and Africa.

+The eclipse was the focus of a 242-day United States scientific expedition, roughly 70 miles south of Luanda.